-This 46 mm (1.8 inches) female Photocorynus spiniceps (angler fish) has what looks like a small nub in the middle of her back.
+This 46 mm (1.8 in) female Photocorynus spiniceps (angler fish) has what looks like a small nub in the middle of her back.
 It is actually a 6.2 mm (less than a quarter of an inch) long male – the world's shortest known, sexually mature vertebrate.
 (Image: T. W. Pietsch/University of Washington).

-Photocorynus spiniceps is a species of angler fish, the male of which, at 6.2 millimeters is the shortest known, sexually mature vertebrate.
+Photocorynus spiniceps is a species of angler fish, the male of which, at 6.2 mm is the shortest known, sexually mature vertebrate.
 In terms of weight and volume, two other fish species, Paedocypris progenetica and Schindleria brevipinguis (the stout infantfish) are probably smaller.